Loading

 Design

-When looking at my asset, probably the most noticeable thing about it is it's seemingly simple art style.
-This was done by choice because I wished to follow a similar style that many refer to as cell shaded.
+I decided to try an art style referred to as cel shading, toon shading, or 'anime' style.
 This can be seen in some computer rendered media series such as The Dragon Prince, Gen:Lock, and RWBY (pronounced ruby), and some video games such as The Legend of Zelda: Breath of the Wild .

 While I wasn't sure if I would go so far as to do cell shaders, I did choose to follow the flatter, less photo realistic color styling with a hybrid approach.